 Put yourself in the shoes of someone on the goldfields and see if you can strike it rich!
 To win at this game you will need to think clearly and strategically.
 You will also need a hearty dose of good luck!

 A website about the fight for Indigenous civil rights and land rights 1957-1973.
 Using archives and oral histories, it tells the history of 1967 Referendum, the Freedom Ride, Wave Hill Walk Off and other key events.
 It includes more than 80 biographies of activists, and classroom resources for teachers.

 1770: Lieutenant James Cook claims east coast of Australia for Britain

 A database of objects collected by James Cook's Pacific expeditions.
 Held in the Forster Collection at the University of Gottingen, Germany, the website features objects from the 18th century.

-Traced the story of Indigenous and non-Indigenous activists who fought for Indigenous civil rights in Australia from 1920 to 1970.
-Related to Collaboration for Indigenous Rights website.
-Includes videotape interviews.
+Personal stories and video interviews with activists who fought for Indigenous civil rights in Australia from 1920 to 1970.
+Related to the Collaboration for Indigenous Rights website.

 A collection of stories about people and fish 'hooked' on the Goulburn River.
 (2006)

 Personal stories of life inside children's homes and institutions, from Forgotten Australians, former Child Migrants and members of the Stolen Generations.